energiezwerg/smarthome/doc/source/install.rst

 -  examples/: contains some example files for the configaration and the visu plugin
 -  items/: should contain one or more item configuration files.
--  lib/: contains the core libraries of SmartHome.py
+-  lib/: contains the core libraries of SmartHomeNG
 -  logics/: should contain the logic scripts
 -  plugins/: contains the available plugins
 -  scenes/: scene files
--  tools/: contains little programms helping to maintain SmartHome.py
+-  tools/: contains little programms helping to maintain SmartHomeNG
 -  var/cache/: contains cached item values
 -  var/db/: contains the SQLite3 Database
 -  var/log/: contains the logfiles